Peanut Oral Immunotherapy: How it Gave Us Peace of Mind

-However, when he was four, he had his first anaphylactic reaction.
+However, when he was 4, he had his first anaphylactic reaction.
 He was at daycare and they were building bird feeders when it happened.
 At the point in which they called me, Tyler had broken out in hives.
 By the time I made it there, his eyes were almost completely swollen shut.
 I rushed him to a local adult hospital and the physician in the ER suggested I find out what was in those bird feeders.
 I later learned that they were using peanut butter.

 Tyler Was Also Allergic to Peanuts and Tree Nuts

 We went back to his allergist at the time and did some more testing.
 He was allergic to peanuts and tree nuts, so we added them to the list of foods to avoid.
 We adapted to this new routine, and for the most part, he had a relatively “normal” childhood.
-We navigated all of typical things that food allergy families face: school lunches, snacks, parties and restaurants.
+We navigated all of the typical things that food allergy families face: school lunches, snacks, parties and restaurants.

-Tyler wound up growing out the egg allergy around age 5 or 6 and milk allergy by 12 or 13.
-As a teen, he began taking responsibility of his allergies and never had to use his epinephrine.
+Tyler wound up growing out of the egg allergy around age 5 or 6 and milk allergy by 12 or 13.
+As a teen, he began taking responsibility for his allergies and never had to use his epinephrine.
 He got comfortable managing everything himself and sailed through without having another allergic reaction in childhood.